ChrisgKent/primal-page/README.md

 ## Scheme Version

 In the form of `v{Major}.{Minor}.{Patch}`
-- Major: New scheme being generated with differant input params
+- Major: New scheme being generated with different input params
 - Minor: Change to primers.
 Either additional / removal of primers
 - Patch: No change to primers.
 Often used for rebalancing or change in formatting